In this guide, I want to show you 18 easy ways to smash your English speaking!

-And because you enjoy doing this activity you just want to be able to express yourself while doing it.
-English ceases to be a language you have to learn but just a means of communication.
+And because you enjoy doing this activity, you just want to express yourself while doing it.
+English ceases to be a language you have to learn, but just a means of communication.

-While playing football you will have to use terms to communicate with other players on the pitch.
-But after the game, the players often want to socialise together and talk about the game or football in general.
+While playing football, you will have to use terms to communicate with other players on the pitch.
+But after the game, the players often want to socialise together and talk about the game of football.

 This is a great way to practice English.

-Sometimes we don’t have anyone to practice English with.
-You may have a teacher but he is your teacher, not your friend.
+Sometimes we don’t have anyone to practise English with.
+You may have a teacher, but he is your teacher, not your friend.
 So you only see him in class.